merni-ns/nstools/README.md

 #### Please download the tools by downloading the .py files, not the whole repository!
+#### Please don't do anything to the repository without asking me first via telegram!

 # rmb
 RMB archiving tool for NationStates